Saratoga Investment Corp (SAR) - Total Liabilities

 Saratoga Investment Corp - Total Liabilities Trend (2007–2025)

 This chart illustrates how Saratoga Investment Corp's total liabilities have evolved over time, based on quarterly financial data.
-Check Saratoga Investment Corp liquid asset ratio to evaluate the company's liquid asset resilience ratio.
+See Saratoga Investment Corp working capital to net assets to evaluate short-term liquidity relative to the company's equity base.

 Saratoga Investment Corp Competitors by Total Liabilities